Aerobid aerosol inhalerPronunciation

 Use Aerobid aerosol inhaler as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- An extra patient leaflet is available with Aerobid aerosol inhaler.
+- An extra patient leaflet and detailed instructions for use are available with Aerobid aerosol inhaler.
 Talk to your pharmacist if you have questions about this information.

 - Before using Aerobid aerosol inhaler, be sure that the canister is properly inserted into the inhaler unit.
 Remove the dust cap and inspect the mouthpiece for foreign objects before each use.

 - Hold the inhaler upright.
 Breathe out fully.
 Place the mouthpiece in your mouth and firmly close your lips around the mouthpiece.
 Start breathing in slowly.
 While breathing in, press the canister of medicine for at least 1 second.
 Continue to breathe in through your mouth for 3 more seconds.
 Remove the inhaler from your mouth but do not breathe out yet.
 Close your lips and hold your breath for at least 10 seconds or as long as comfortable.
 Breathe out slowly.